Eurozone raises interest rates for first time in 11 years

 The ECB raised its key interest rate by 0.5 percentage points to 0.0% on Thursday, and plans further increases later in the year.

-The rate has been negative since 2014 to encourage banks to lend rather than deposit money with the ECB.
+The rate has been negative since 2014 to encourage banks to lend rather than deposit money with the bank.

 Consumer prices rose at a record rate of 8.6% in the 12 months to June.